Take control of your monthly finances.

 What is a negative cash flow?

 Negative cash flow means your monthly expenses exceed your monthly income.
-This usually leads to accumulating debt or draining savings.
-If your result above is red, look for "Wants" to cut or ways to increase income.
+This usually leads to accumulating credit card debt or draining savings.
+If your result above is red, look for "Wants" to cut, ways to increase income, or ways to reduce fixed costs (refinancing, downsizing, or shopping insurance).

 Does saving count as an expense?

 In a budgeting context, yes.
-You should treat transfers to your savings account as a mandatory "expense" to ensure you pay yourself first, rather than just saving whatever is left over.
+Treat transfers to your savings account as a mandatory "expense" to ensure you pay yourself first rather than saving whatever is left over.
+The "20%" in the 50/30/20 rule is built around this principle — savings is non-negotiable, not optional.

 How often should I update my budget?